NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 soil : compartment("Soil")
 ```

 In this example, the declaration of the compartment with name "Soil" is bound to the identifier `soil`, which now refers to this entity in the rest of this scope.
-For instance, `soil` can be passed as an argument to another declaration if that argument is of type `compartment`.
+For instance, `soil` can be passed as an argument to another declaration if that argument is of type `par_group`.

 ## model